prameelareddi/prameelareddi/README.md

 👯 **Collaborate:** Open to innovative data science projects and connecting with data enthusiasts.

-💬 **Ask Me About:** Data analysis, ML model deployment, data-driven decision-making.
+💬 **Ask Me About:** Data analysis, ML models, deployment, data-driven decision-making.

 📫 **Contact:** Connect with me on GitHub or via [email](mailto:prameelareddi1610@gmail.com).